loudifier/chirplab/ROADMAP.md

         - [x] Graph colors are blue/orange by default, avoid red/green
         - [ ] Qt elements are pretty good about keyboard controls and I tried to include hotkeys for all standard options, but there are a lot of UI elements, so I may have missed some
         - [ ] I am not very familiar with screen readers, but I believe Qt should have good support natively
-    - [ ] Proper scaling over a wide range of DPI
+    - [ ] Proper scaling over a wide range of DPI.
+Mostly works, but graph exports seem small
     - [ ] Speed up plotting, particularly chirp tab updating every time a chirp parameter spinbox is clicked
         - pyqtgraph downsampling and setting pen width to 1 helps a lot.
 Also try the skip finite check
         - see if there is a good way to pause the graph updating, plot all of the data, then draw at once.
 Might be able to avoid a triple redraw when updating stimulus, response, and noise together.
 Seems like the bottleneck is .drawLines(), so it might not be any faster (probably also not much faster to .setData())